ericsizemore/consistent-hash/ROADMAP.md

   - [ ] XXH64
   - [ ] XXH128
 - [ ] Improve `BenchmarkTest`.
-- [ ] See if there are any improvements that can be made to the PHPBench benchmarks in `tests/Bench`.
+- [x] See if there are any improvements that can be made to the PHPBench benchmarks in `tests/Bench`.
-- [ ] PHPUnit tests improvement; perhaps split tests into multiple classes and groups, be more thorough.
+- [ ] PHPUnit tests improvement: perhaps split tests into multiple classes and groups, be more thorough.

 ## v2.0.0